 Visit Dubai in February 2020, and you can add Emirates Airline Festival of Literature,

-one of the best loved events on Dubai’s annual calendar, to your holiday itinerary.
-The 12th edition of the Festival is held 4-9 February in the Festival City area of the city, only 10 minutes from Downtown Dubai and the Burj Khalifa.
+Visit Dubai in February 2021, and you can add Emirates Airline Festival of Literature, one of the best loved events on Dubai’s annual calendar, to your holiday itinerary.
+The 13th edition of the Festival is held 2-7 February in the Festival City area of the city, only 10 minutes from Downtown Dubai and the Burj Khalifa.

 Whether it is fiction, business, history, politics, sci-fi, cookery, self-help or children’s entertainment, there will be a topic that gets you excited.
 With a breathtaking line-up of writers covering every conceivable genre, the Festival offers inspiring conversations and experiences to non-readers and readers alike.

 Do not miss the Festival’s special events, which differ from year to year but include delectable dinners with leading chefs from around the world, and sleuthing fun at a Murder Mystery evening where you pit your wits against best-selling crime authors to solve the mystery and catch the killer.

 One of the best loved and most anticipated events in the cultural calendar of the Middle East is Desert Stanzas; an evening of live poetry performed under the stars by some of the world’s greatest poets in a beautiful desert camp.